Instructions for how to print custom forms and which carriers submits customs electronically.

 The UPS labels for shipments that had their forms submitted electronically will have EDI printed on them underneath the tracking barcode.

-If you see INV instead of EDI in this location, that means the customs form was not be submitted electronically to UPS.
+If you see INV instead of EDI in this location, that means the customs form was not submitted electronically to UPS.

 For shipments that did not have their customs forms electronically submitted, you must print the forms through ShipStation and include them with the shipment.
 Contact UPS to enable EDI on your UPS account so forms will be submitted electronically in the future.